 S2WIFI Serial to Wi-Fi Module

-The USA-made ScaleNET Wi-Fi Weight Transmitter is a load cell analog-to-digital converter with Wi-Fi for sending weight data from a scale base to a wireless network.
-Designed for non-legal-for-trade weighing applications, ScaleNET may be used with bench scales, floor scales, axle pads, tank/hopper scales, and ag bars.
-Includes AC adapter and configuration utility apps for PC, Android®, and Apple® devices.
+The ScaleNET Wi-Fi Weight Transmitters are load cell analog-to-digital converters with Wi-Fi for sending weight data from a scale base to a wireless network.
+Designed for non-legal-for-trade weighing applications, ScaleNET may be used with bench scales, floor scales, axle pads, tank/hopper scales, and ag bars (60 ft/18 m range).
+The configuration utility app is available for PC, Android®, and Apple® devices.

 SnapStream Wireless Systems